 - 6. It is a violation of the Missouri Clean Water Law to fail to pay fees associated with this permit (644.055 RSMo). - 7.
+The permittee shall comply with any applicable requirements listed in 10 CSR 20-9, unless the facility has received written notification that the Department has approved a modification to the requirements.
+The monitoring frequencies contained in this permit shall not be construed by the permittee as a modification of the monitoring frequencies listed in 10 CSR 20-9.
+To request a modification of the operational control testing requirements listed in 10 CSR 20-9, the permittee shall submit a permit modification and fee to the Department requesting a deviation from the operational control monitoring requirements.
+Upon approval of the request, the Department will modify the permit. - 8.
 Bypasses are not authorized at this facility unless they meet the criteria in 40 CFR 122.41(m).
 If a bypass occurs, the permittee shall report in accordance to 40 CFR 122.41(m)(3), and with Standard Condition Part I, Section B, subsection 2.
 Bypasses are to be reported to the St. Louis Regional Office during normal business hours or by using the online Sanitary Sewer Overflow/Facility Bypass Application located at: https://dnr.mo.gov/mogem/ or the Environmental Emergency Response spill-line at 573-634-2436 outside of normal business hours.
 Once an electronic reporting system compliant with 40 CFR Part 127, the National Pollutant Discharge Elimination System (NPDES) Electronic Reporting Rule, is available all bypasses must be reported electronically via the new system.
 Blending, which is the practice of combining a partially-treated wastewater process stream with a fully-treated wastewater process stream prior to discharge, is not considered a form of bypass.
-If the permittee wishes to utilize blending, the permittee shall file an application to modify this permit to facilitate the inclusion of appropriate monitoring conditions. - 8.
-The facility must be sufficiently secured to restrict entry by children, livestock and unauthorized persons as well as to protect the facility from vandalism. - 9.
+If the permittee wishes to utilize blending, the permittee shall file an application to modify this permit to facilitate the inclusion of appropriate monitoring conditions. - 9.
+The facility must be sufficiently secured to restrict entry by children, livestock and unauthorized persons as well as to protect the facility from vandalism. - 10.
 An Operation and Maintenance (O & M) manual shall be maintained by the permittee and made available to the operator.
-The O & M manual shall include key operating procedures and a brief summary of the operation of the facility. - 10.
-An all-weather access road to the treatment facility shall be maintained. - 11.
+The O & M manual shall include key operating procedures and a brief summary of the operation of the facility. - 11.
+An all-weather access road to the treatment facility shall be maintained. - 12.
 The outfall sewer shall be protected and maintained against the effects of floodwater, ice, or other hazards as to reasonably insure its structural stability, freedom from stoppage, and that a sample of the effluent can be obtained at a point after the final treatment process and before the discharge mixes with the receiving waters.